 The truck crew, making entry on the premise to search for victims, lasted about 30 seconds inside the structure.
-This is a pretty good (albeit hindsight indicator) that it may have been a better decision to ventilate the gasses out of the environment prior to making such a high-risk entry.
+This is a pretty good (albeit a hindsight indicator) that it may have been a better decision to ventilate the gasses out of the environment prior to making such a high-risk entry.
 Further, it is very reasonable to assume that an environment that drives out seasoned firefighters wearing full protective gear is not an environment compatible with life for a civilian wearing street clothes.

 Rich Gasaway’s Advice

-It is delusional to think a person who has spent minutes in an environment that drives out firefighters in seconds can be saved.
+It is delusional to think a civilian who has spent minutes in an environment that drives out firefighters in just seconds can be saved.
 The chances that under such intense conditions firefighters would stumble upon a body (remember… the firefighters are only going to spend seconds in this environment before they are driven out), are very remote.
 If luck were on their side and they could drag the person out before being caught in the certain flashover, the body is removed.
 But the life is not saved.
-Second and third degree burns over 70+% of the human body are injuries not compatible with life.
+Second and third degree burns over 70+% of the human body are injuries incompatible with life.

 The story I shared above is true.
 I may have, inadvertently, made minor alterations or oversights in the details, but the core facts and the “Red Flags” are accurate depictions.
 I see this happening again and again.
 The definition of insanity is when we do the same things over and over again and expect the results to be different.